nulab/BacklogMigration-CybozuLive/README.md

 Put exported files into `backlog-migration` directory.

 ### Export chat data from CybozuLive
-1. Open CybozuLive Home and click [Chat]
+1. Open CybozuLive Home and click [Chat].
-2. Click on the chat you want to export
+2. Click on the chat you wish to export.
-3. Click [Show description] > [Output as text]
+3. Click [Show description] and then [Output as text].

+Put the exported files into the `backlog-migration` directory.

 Put exported files into `backlog-migration` directory.